 Alternative breeding/production systems.
-Typical production systems for goat producers have breeding programs which result in marketable goats at a time when supplies are very high (May through August each year) and prices are lowest.
-Annual fluctuations in production follow classical patterns of supply/demand imbalances.
+Typical production systems for goat producers follow breeding programs which result in marketable goats at a time when supplies are very high (May through August each year) and prices are lowest.
+Annual fluctuations in production follow classical seasonal patterns of supply/demand imbalances.
 When supplies of marketable goats are lowest (December through April each year), prices are predictably highest.
 Programs at our Center are underway to assist producers in managing their breeding programs so that marketable goat meat is available at times of traditionally high market prices.
 Methods of genetic selection for intensive breeding programs (3 kid crops every 2 years) and for extended breeding season capabilities are now being examined for possible producer application.
-The application of photo stimulation, which has been widely used in dairy goats is now being used on meat goats with great success.
+The results of photo stimulation work which has been widely used by dairy goat producers is now being used on meat goats with great success.

 Winter grazing options.
-Environmental/climatic conditions found in Texas and along the entire Southern U.S. corridor lend themselves to a more extensive and cost effective production system.
+Environmental/climatic conditions found in Texas and along the entire Southern U.S. corridor provides an environment for a more extensive and cost effective production system.
 Fall kidding programs which supply markets with goat meat at a time of highest market prices require Fall and Winter forages to sustain production capabilities.
 High quality winter forages have been used well with sheep and cattle systems.
 Current work at our Center is looking at various types of winter forage and different breeds of goats in an effort to establish feasibility of such systems for goats.
-However, in order to sustain forage production throughout the year, water is an invaluable resource.
-Water supply has been scarce in recent years.
-Alternative water sources such as surface waters trapped in tanks and reservoirs are being looked at as alternative sources for irrigation practices.
-Potential problems associated with irrigation programs (foot rot, parasites, erosion, depletions, etc.) are causes for concern.
-At our goat center we have used lagoon water to irrigate pastures without noticeable negative effects.
-However, since most producers do not have access to such sources of water, this may be of limited benefit to them.

 An integrated approach.
 With available farmland acres decreasing each year, scientists and producers must come up with practices which are more productive and environmentally safe.
 A diversified, multi-product small farm production system which optimizes resources and emphasizes environmental integrity must be pursued.
 More and more, urban sprawl is cutting into historical agriculture based areas.
 Plans for functional interfaces must be developed so that the agro-urban interactions meet the needs of both groups.
 Models must be developed and tested which will address the problems of such growth.
 Intensive, practical and profitable agricultural production systems must be developed in this type of environment.
 Increased productivity from smaller production units in conjunction with urban growth may bloom into direct marketing channels for creative producers.
 Our university is situated in one of the largest and fastest growing rural/urban interfaces (Houston) in the country.
 Large farms are being carved into small ranchettes (5, 10, and 15 acre parcels).
-Many of these newly found urban/rural dwellers are seeking alternative uses for this land.
-Among alternative livestock enterprises, goats seem to offer the most viable alternative.
+Many of these newly established urban/rural dwellers are seeking alternative uses for this land.
+Among alternative livestock enterprises, goats seem to offer a viable alternative.
 Our outreach and research efforts are geared to assisting producers in defining the most effective method of rearing goats in this environment.
 We offer various workshops through our annual goat field day, and on other occasions as needed.
-Each year we attract 200-300 producers to our goat field, with at least 50 percent of them being first time participants.
+Each year we attract 200-300 producers to our annual goat field day, with at least 50 percent of them being first time participants.